framely/community/docs/guide/pingpong.md

  :::

 ## Test chatbot
 Before you begin testing your newly defined chatbot using the **Debug** tool, click **Commit** in the upper-right corner to commit your changes in the language layer.
-Note that Debug can only test committed content for current language, per [OpenCUI workflow](opencui-flow.md#commit-the-changes).
+Note that Debug can only be used to test committed content for current language, per [OpenCUI workflow](opencui-flow.md#commit-the-changes).